-These parameters form a nine-dimensional parameter space.
-Each point in this space represents one combination of model parameters.
-Without constraining, values of these parameters vary in a given range provided by physical a priori.
-According to Bayesian parameter estimation, un-normalized posterior distributions of these parameters are given by $P(\theta | D) \propto P(D |\theta) P(\theta)$, where the experimental data $D$ used in the Bayes formula is composed of $dN/dy$, mean transverse momentum $\langle p_T \rangle$ for $\pi^{\pm}$, $K^{\pm}$, $p\bar{p}$ at mid-rapidity and two-particle cumulants $v_n\{2\}$ with $n=2$, $3$, $4$ of charged hadrons, at various different centrality classes.
-The likelihood $P(D |\theta) $ is computed using the model output and experimental data.
-The prior $P(\theta)$ is usually chosen to be a uniform distribution.
-It shall be worth mentioning that the computationally expensive HIC simulations are run for a finite number of parameter sets and then emulated by a Gaussian process (see Sec.~\ref{sec:hic:emulator} for more details).
+These parameters form a nine-dimensional parameter space, each point in this space representing a combination of model parameters.
+Without any constraints, the values of these parameters vary within a given range provided by physical a priori.
+According to Bayesian parameter estimation, the unnormalized posterior distributions of these parameters are given by $P(\theta|D)\propto P(D|\theta)P(\theta)$, where the experimental data $D$ used in the Bayes formula consists of differential yields per unit rapidity (d$N/dy$), mean transverse momentum $\langle p_T \rangle$ for $\pi^{\pm}$, $K^{\pm}$, and p$\bar{p}$ at mid-rapidity, as well as two-particle cumulants $v_n(2)$ with $n=2$, $3$, and $4$ for charged hadrons at various centrality classes.
+The likelihood $P(D|\theta)$ is computed using the model output and experimental data, while the prior $P(\theta)$ is usually chosen to be a uniform distribution.
+It is worth mentioning that the computationally expensive high-energy heavy-ion collision simulations are run for a finite number of parameter sets and then emulated by a Gaussian process (see Sec.~\ref{sec:hic:emulator} for more details).

-The diagonal subplots in Fig.~\ref{fig:bayes} show the marginal distributions of these 9 parameters.
+The diagonal subplots in Fig.~\ref{fig:bayes} display the marginal distributions of these nine parameters.
 The posterior distribution in red color is constrained using charged particles, while the distribution in blue color is constrained using identified particles.
-For many parameters, the optimal values differ using these two groups of experimental data.
-However, the marginal distributions of $p$ and $\zeta/s$ norm have narrow peaks whose locations agree with each other using two groups of data.
-The results indicate that the initial condition agrees with saturation-based models, and the bulk viscosity is clearly non-zero.
+For many parameters, the optimal values differ when using these two groups of experimental data.
+However, the marginal distributions of $p$ and $\zeta/s$ norm have narrow peaks whose locations agree with each other when using both groups of data.
+The results indicate that the initial condition is consistent with saturation-based models, and the bulk viscosity is clearly non-zero.

 Follow up Bayesian Inferences of transport parameters are performed by the JETSCAPE collaboration~\cite{JETSCAPE:2020shq, JETSCAPE:2020mzn} and Nijs et al~\cite{Nijs:2020ors, Nijs:2020roc}.
 These independent researches take different experimental results as evidence and focus on different parameters.
 The former focused on $p_T$ averaged observables in both RHIC and LHC energies, whereas the latter looked into the $p_T$ differential ones in LHC collisions.
 A clear tension is observed in the bulk viscosity, which reveals the model dependence in the parameter extraction and calls for further investigation.